MohamedKaraahmed/TaskApplication/README.md

     command is “3”.

-4.  **Show Active Tasks** – This command shows the tasks that are finished from our list.
+4.  **Show Active Tasks** – This command shows the tasks that are unfinished from our list.
 The digit which represents the functionality of this command is “4”.

 5.  **Show Deleted Tasks** – This command shows the tasks that are